2mal3/Natural-Disaster-Datapack/README.md

-# Natural-Disaster-Datapack Beta v.0.14.10
+# Natural-Disaster-Datapack Beta v.0.15.10

-The Natural Disaster Datapack adds over 8 different, adjustable and unique natural disasters.
+The Natural Disaster Datapack adds over 9 different, adjustable and unique natural disasters.
 These occur in Minecraft over a random period of one week to one month.
 This datapack is still in development, so it is not yet balanced and bugs may occur.
 Therefore, I am open for more ideas for natural disasters and other things.

 Features:
-  - Over 8 different and unique natural disasters
+  - Over 9 different and unique natural disasters
   - Multiplayer friendly
   - Easy to configure
   - Easy bug help
   - Still in development.
-This means that you have influence on the development and new features constantly being added.
+You have influence on the development and new features constantly being added.

 Natural disasters: